LASU closes 2017/2018 admission exercise - Vanguard News

 By Elizabeth Uwandu

 Lagos State University.
-Ojo has announced that the admission exercise for 2017/2018 academic year has been closed following the successful shortlisting of the 3,500 candidates the institution
+Ojo has announced that the admission exercise for 2017/2018 academic year has been closed following the successful shortlisting of the 3,500 candidates earlier agreed by the institution to admit.

 In a release, LASU called on the public to shun anyone that try to assist in the admission process, as anyone that engaged in admission racketing do so at his or her own risk.